 Generosity at Northminster

 The Generosity Team seeks to provide visioning, education, transparency, and accountability for faith-based giving that sustains the mission of Northminster Presbyterian Church.
-Working in collaboration with the Session, Foundation, and other Northminster Teams, committees, and ministry areas, Generosity promotes the love and support of Christ.
+Working in collaboration with the Session, Foundation, and other Northminster Teams, committees, and ministry areas, the Generosity Team promotes the love and support of Christ.

 Featuring various initiatives and content from throughout the year, you can use the links below to jump to different content on this page!